wikimedia/phoenix/docs/artifact.md

 - defining aspirational terms like "modern"
 - understanding the cost

 By "cost", we mean estimating the financial investment, though its too soon for that analysis.
-We also mean articulating the time, energy and expertise required.
-When we say cost, we also mean the social and cultural changes that may be necessary to remove roadblocks.
-And discerning the balance between our values, goals and investments.
+We also mean the time, energy and expertise required.
+We mean the social and cultural changes that may be necessary to remove roadblocks.
+And we mean discerning the balance between our values, goals and investments.